Orleans Bay, Hammer Head:

 After the tricky section has been past three options are available, one beach on the east side or a choice of two beaches on the west side.

 Depending on which way the winds are blowing will depend on which beach you would choose.
 More than often the west side is better as the winds are usually from the south east.

-The west side is best for fishing, snorkelling and great for kids.
+The west side is best for fishing, snorkeling and great for kids.
 The east side is better for surfing, swimming and still great for kids.